Classification and Range

 Born: October 20, 2007 at Woodland Park Zoo.
 Daughter of Vip and Amanda

-History: This is the third surviving offspring of Amanda and Vip.
-As the youngest member of the group, she is tolerated by all other members.
-Distinguishing features: Mostly held in the arms of mother Amanda.
-As she grows, she will become more independent.
+History: Uzumma is the third surviving offspring of Amanda and Vip.
+She is the youngest member of the group and is tolerated by all other members.
+Distinguishing features: When she was young, she was always close by mother Amanda's side, but now look for Uzumma to show her independence.

 Born: February 20, 1978